twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Apple announced Messages Extensions as part of iOS 10 allowing third-party apps to integrate directly with the iMessage platform.
 This integration follows Facebook Messenger and pretty much every other major messaging platform in the US and abroad.

-In this post I'll be walking through Messages Extensions and provide a simple example extension to illustrate the key features.
+In this post I'll present an overview of Messages Extensions, walk through a simple example extension to illustrate some key features, and finally explore some advanced features of Messages.framework.
+Some of this information is gleaned directly from the WWDC talk and some is from poking around in the beta.
+Hopefully this will save you some time in having to kick the tires yourself.
 Sticker packs are pretty straightforward, so I won't be covering those.

 I recommend watching the WWDC talk [iMessage Apps and Stickers Part 2](https://developer.apple.com/videos/play/wwdc2016/224/) and reviewing the code for [IceCreamBuilder](https://developer.apple.com/library/prerelease/content/samplecode/IceCreamBuilder), the Apple endorsed example for this topic.
 I consider that talk the primary source of information on Messages.framework.
 Here's a link to the [Messages.framework](https://developer.apple.com/reference/messages) docs.

-In this post I'll present an overview of Messages Extensions, walk through an example extension that uses some of the available features, and finally explore some advanced features of Messages.framework.
-Some of this information is gleaned directly from the WWDC talk and some is from poking around in the beta.
-Hopefully this will save you some time in having to kick the tires yourself.

 Note: This post was originally written for iOS 10 beta1.